Updated July 1, 2019

 Planning to visit the Financial Aid Office on your next college visit?
-Here are the top five questions to ask according to Suzanne Shaffer, founder of Parents Countdown to College Coach.
+Here are the top five questions to ask according to Suzanne Shaffer, founder of Parenting for College.
 Shaffer, a parent-turned-coach on navigating the college maze, developed the Parent Countdown to College Toolkit to help families better understand the entire college admissions process.
-She suggests parents keep these questions in mind as they plan their next college visits and encourages them to take the time to schedule an appointment with the school's office of financial aid.
+She suggests parents keep these questions in mind as they plan their next college visits and encourages them to take the time to schedule an appointment with the school’s office of financial aid.

 1. What are your financial aid deadlines?

 In addition to deadlines for the standard financial aid applications: the Free Application for Federal Financial Aid (FAFSA) and PROFILE, the financial aid application service of the College Board, colleges may also have their own deadlines and forms.
 Be sure to ask if the school’s financial aid forms are different for need-based and merit-based aid when the deadlines are.
 Note many schools have declared March 1 as their priority filing date for financial aid.
 Be sure to confirm each school’s priority filing dates.

 2. What is your Cost of Attendance (COA) for the current year?

 There are six components to a college student’s complete budget:

 Many proposed budgets only include Direct Costs (which are the first three items listed) and typically what you will pay directly to the bursar’s office.
 However, the U. S. Department of Education requires that colleges fully inform you as to all of the above costs, so find out specifically what those amounts are to establish a complete budget for college expenses.